 A. The Board will provide, upon application, hospital-medical care insurance protection for each full-time teacher and his/her immediate family for the year beginning September 1 and ending August 31.
-The carrier shall be approved by the Board, provided, however, that said plan and policies are approved by the Michigan Insurance Commission.
+The carrier shall be approved by the Board.

-During the 2010-11 school year, each teacher shall contribute toward the premium for his/her health insurance coverage.
-The amount to be contributed shall be one-half (1⁄2) of any premium increase which exceeds 5% of the previous year's premium.
-The monthly payment shall be made through payroll deduction and shall be deducted from the second paycheck of each month.
+During the 2014-15 school year, each teacher shall contribute toward the premium for his/her health insurance coverage as required by the Publicly Funded Health Insurance Contribution Act, MCL 15.561 et seq.
+The monthly payment shall be made through payroll deduction and shall be deducted from the second paycheck of each month for twelve (12) months.